xingjunm/personal-academic-website/_pages/about.md

 ---

-I am currently a lecturer in the School of Information Technology, Deakin University (Burwood campus), and am also an honorary fellow in the School of Computing and Information Systems, The University of Melbourne.
-I also worked as a postdoctoral research fellow for roughly 2 years in the School of Computing and Information Systems, The University of Melbourne.
+I am currently a lecturer in the School of Information Technology, Deakin University (Burwood campus).
+I am also an honorary fellow in the School of Computing and Information Systems (CIS), The University of Melbourne.
+Before Deakin, I worked as a postdoctoral research fellow for roughly 2 years in The University of Melbourne.
-I obtained my PhD (Machine Learning, 2019), Master and Bacholor degrees from The University of Melbourne, Tsinghua University and Jilin University, respectively.
+I obtained my PhD degree in machine learning under the supervision of Prof. <a href="https://people.eng.unimelb.edu.au/baileyj/" target="_blank">James Bailey</a> and Dr. <a href="https://scholar.google.com.au/citations?user=MjgOHPYAAAAJ&hl=en" target="_blank">Sudanthi Wijewickrema</a> in the School of CIS, The University of Melbourne.
+I received my Master and Bacholor degrees from Tsinghua University and Jilin University respectively.

 I have a broad interest in the theory and applications of machine learning and deep learning, especially adversarial machine learning and security/privacy aspects of AI systems.
 <span style="color:rgb(19,0,238)">I am open to collaborations and partnerships. </span>